Yellowstone Wildlife Cabins PO Box 96 West Yellowstone, Montana 59758 406-646-7675

 Need we say more?
 Clearly the West Yellowstone area is a paradise for snowmobiling enthusiasts.
 With so much snow, trail variety, and spectacular scenery, it is no wonder our destination consistently earns top reviews.
 West Yellowstone is truly the "Snowmobiling Capital of the World".

-In Yellowstone National Park: There are miles of trails currently available within Yellowstone National Park itself, along the same roads traveled by tourists in the summer time.
-The riding is controlled, offering less freedom than the terrain outside the park, but seeing the park's many features in their "winter attire" is a unique experience.
+In Yellowstone National Park: The riding is controlled, offering less freedom than the terrain outside the park, but seeing the park's many features in their "winter attire" is a unique experience.
 All trips are done on “BAT” snowmobiles with guides.
 BAT is the best available technology snowmobile.
 These are much quieter and better for the environment than your regular snowmobile.

 SNOW COACH AND CROSS-COUNTRY SKIING IN YELLOWSTONE: One of the greats trips into Yellowstone in the winter is to take a snow coach into Yellowstone and have the driver drop you off at Biscuit Basin.
 From there it is an easy 2-3 mile trip up to Old Faithful plus the many other wonderful geysers like Grand Geyser (makes Old Faithful seem small); Sawmill Geyser (yes it sounds like a sawmill) and many others.
 The pools like Morning Glory and Sapphire are truly amazing to see.
 Have lunch at the Lodge there and take the snow coach back to our cabins.